electr0sheep/electr0sheep.github.io/_posts/2015-03-24-elonmusk-ai.md

 title: Elon Musk thinks computers are going to kill us all
 category: ai
 ---
+# 8/25/2017 Update
+Ah, the lunatic ravings of a madman.

 ## NOTE: BLOG ENTRY IS NOT COMPLETE
 I've spent a good chunk of the day working on this entry, and I need to do other